EarthSkyLab/EarthSkyLab.github.io/_posts/2015-04-17-site-launch-victor.md

 We are publishing this vision as an open model.
 Starting a community is a huge task, there is so much to consider, plan and agree on.
 I think that by creating a clear, easy to follow model we can make this process much easier thus enabling many more people to create a deeply connected community.

 As I think back on my life I realise that I have been on this journey towards finding a new model for community my whole life.
 Growing up in a newly built but soulless block-long apartment in socialist Warsaw I viscerally experienced the absence of community in modern urban living.
 My parents had many friends but we knew no-one in our building or neighbourhood.
 I instinctively knew such an environment is not natural, deleterious to mental health.
-I didn't understand it at the time, but remember feeling better visiting my father’s hometown, being in a multi-generational house, surrounded by extended family and familiar neighbours.
+I didn't understand it at the time, but remember feeling better visiting my father?s hometown, being in a multi-generational house, surrounded by extended family and familiar neighbours.

 Since then I have been fortunate to have a few experiences of a richer community-fabric: expatriate life in Kuwait, university in a small rural town in Canada, the early days of electronic music festivals, burningman.
 Alas these were but brief glimpses of the joy of community, fuelling my disillusionment with big-city life.